1apdeveloper/mn-setup/README.md

 masternode outputs

-### Configure masternode.conf file (look at the example in file) and start masternode in debug console
+### Configure masternode.conf file (look at the example in file), reopen wallet and start masternode in debug console

 startmasternode alias false MN1